Enhanced Safety Plan - Click here to Download PDF

 - We provide children with choices and experiences for discovery.

-- A variety of firsthand experiences are provided to allow children to see, touch, hear, taste, and smell things in their environment.
+- A variety of firsthand experiences are provided in a high quality enviroment.

 - We respect each child’s interest, ability and skills.